 Flat Head Syndrome Treatment

-0-4 Months: Repositioning Techniques
+Flat Head Syndrome Treatment for 0-4 Months: Repositioning Techniques

 Keeping your baby on their tummy during playtime is a great repositioning technique which gives the head an opportunity to return to a more normal shape naturally.
-Tummy time can be achieved by placing a cushion under the chest and arms of your baby or using a specially designed tummy time mat as you supervise their playtime.
-Always supervise your baby when they are placed on their tummy and never allow this position when baby is asleep.
-Always place your baby on their back when putting them to sleep each night.
-Read more of our tummy time tips to make repositioning easier for your baby.
+Tummy time can be achieved by placing a cushion under the chest and arms of your baby, or by using a specially-designed tummy time mat as you supervise their playtime.
+Always supervise your baby when they are placed on their tummy and never allow them to sleep in this position.
+Refer to our latest tummy time blog post to find out how to make repositioning easier for your baby.

-Every TiMband is custom-made for using a safe photographic scan.
-Once we have taken the scan and the paperwork is completed, we send this to the manufacturer who quantifies and modifies the head shape using CAD (computer aided design) software which allows growth within exactly defined limits.
-We don’t stop growth, we allow it to occur where we want it to be so that the head shape reforms towards normality.
-This modified head shape is then carved and the TiMband is made over this modified shape.
+Each TiMbandAir is custom-made based on a safe photographic scan of your baby’s head.
+Once the scan and paperwork is complete, we send these to the manufacturer who then quantifies and modifies the head shape using CAD (Computer Aided Design) software, to allow growth within exactly defined limits.
+The TiMbandAir™ doesn’t stop growth, it allows for growth to occur where it needs to so that the head shape reforms towards normality.
+This modified head shape is then carved and the TiMbandAir is made over this modified shape.

-If you are concerned about your baby’s head shape and think you require flat head syndrome treatment, then our qualified specialists can offer personal and professional advice on the best way to reduce flat head syndrome.
-We treat every case of flat head syndrome individually and only offer flat head syndrome treatment that we believe will benefit your baby.
+If you are concerned about your baby’s head shape and think that you require flat head syndrome treatment, our qualified specialists can offer personal and professional advice on the best way to reduce the flat head syndrome.
+We treat each case individually and only offer flat head treatment based on what will benefit your baby.

 Book a free pre-assessment at your nearest clinic to assess the severity of your baby’s head shape.